A conference on edible insects in Québec City

 A Canadian first: An event dedicated to critters

-Mr. Vandenberg’s outstanding work and the strength of Québec City’s food and nutrition industry will take centre stage during the third edition of the International Conference Insects to Feed the World (IFW).
+Mr. Vandenberg’s outstanding work and the strength of Québec City’s food and nutrition industry will take centre stage during the 4th edition of the International Conference Insects to Feed the World (IFW).

 Hundreds of pioneers and experts in the field as well as businesses looking to market edible insects will attend the event to discuss a wide range of topics, including ethno-entomology, insect production systems, circular economies and environmental sustainability, and non-food applications of insects.

-Initially, this major international conference was to take place at the Québec City Convention Centre in June 2020; however, it was postponed until June 2022 by the local organizing committee due to the global pandemic.
+Initially, this major international conference was to take place at the Québec City Convention Centre in June 2020.
+Due to the pandemic, the 2020 event was held virtually.
+For 2022, the local organizing committee decided to hold the event in an hybrid format in Québec City.

 The event will be a Canadian first!
 The first two editions of the conference took place in the Netherlands, in 2014, and in China, in 2018.
-Mr. Vandenberg, along with Marie-Hélène Deschamps, who heads up the Entotechnology Program in the Animal Science Department at Université Laval, succeeded in bringing the conference to Québec City thanks to the inroads local researchers are making in studying insects for the benefit of humans, animals and the environment.
+Along with Marie-Hélène Deschamps, Assistant Professor at Chaire de leadership en enseignement en production et transformation primaire d’insectes comestibles (CLEIC) from the Animal Science Department at Université Laval, Mr. Vandenberg succeeded in bringing the conference to Québec City thanks to the inroads local researchers are making in studying insects for the benefit of humans, animals and the environment.

 Québec City: Showcasing the industry’s innovations in transforming insects into food